Exterior Painting Cost

 Exterior Paint vs Exterior Coating

-Exterior paint tends to have a lifespan of around 5 years, although it can last up to 10 years if it is prepped properly.
+Exterior wall paint tends to have a lifespan of around 5 years, although it can last up to 10 years if it is prepped properly.
 The main function of masonry paint is that there are a variety of options to choose from including smooth and textured finishes along with a multitude of colours which can enhance the aesthetic of your property.

 paintingexteriorwalls3